-Residence halls.
-There is no Wi-Fi in the university residence halls at Pau, but it is available on campus.
+Residence halls: There is no Wi-Fi in the university residence halls at Pau, but it is available on campus.
+You can access internet via an ethernet cord, when in the halls.

-Host families.
-Internet use is not included in your homestay fees.
+Host families: Internet use is not included in your homestay fees.
 Most homestays have Wi-Fi but use of the family's Wi-Fi is not guaranteed.
 Do not assume that your hosts will allow you to use their computer/Internet service.